metrixorg/MetrixSDK-AndroidSample/README.en.md

 (The default value is 100 events.)<br>

 <h3 id=setEventMaxCount>Limitation in number of events to buffer on the device</h3>
-Using the following function, you can specify how much the maximum number of buffered events is in the SDK (for example, if the user device lost its internet connection, the events will be stored in the library as the amount of you specify) and if the number of buffered events in the library pass this amount.
-Old events are not kept and destroyed by SDK:<br>
+Using the following function, you can specify the maximum number of events that are buffered in the SDK (for example, if the user's device loses internet connection, the events will be buffered in the library until there is a chance to send the events and empty the buffer) and if the number of buffered events in the library passes this amount, old events are destroyed by SDK to make space for new events:<br>
 <div dir=ltr>

     Metrix.getInstance().setEventMaxCount(1000);